• Skip to primary navigation

 About This Site

 Embodied knowledge matters.
 So do commitments.
 And especially acting on commitments as part of everyday life, BIG and small.
-This website—a mix of blog posts and research writing, along with courses, writing groups, coaching, and other offerings—shares ongoing efforts toward everyday living (feeling, thinking, and doing) for justice.
+This website—a mix of blog posts and research writing, courses and offerings—shares ongoing efforts toward everyday living (feeling, thinking, and doing) for justice.

 Subscribe to Newsletter